zynayumi/libzynayumi/README.md

 ### Wait, that tuning is too perfect to come from the YM2149!?

-Yes, I've modified ayumi so that tuning is perfect, even in high pitch.
-I prefer it that way.
-A parameter could be added that lets the user choose between legacy and perfect tuning.
-I may not add this parameter soon or ever but your contribution is welcome.
+Yes, I've modified ayumi so that tuning is perfect.
+To enable legacy tuning instead use the *Tone legacy tuning* parameter.
+Using legacy tuning produces more glitches when combined with the ring modulator.
+This is a feature, not a bug.

 ### Where's the buzzer?